 Prasanth first met his screen writer Anish on an online platform in 2013.
 The duo bonded over their common love for cinema, and filmmaking ambitions.
 Athishayangalude Venal was developed into a screenplay from a story idea that Anish had long ago.
 “We could have made it into a happy film that ended on a pleasant note.
 But we didn’t want it that way.
 We wanted it to be realistic and dark.
 That was a choice we made,” says Prasanth.

 “We regularly read in newspapers, stories of men and women who go missing in the red corridor areas and other places of conflict.
 People can’t just vanish into thin air.
+You know what must have caused the disappearance of Anu’s father.
+However, we didn’t discuss it in detail because we didn’t want to include anything that Anu doesn’t understand.
+We wanted to smuggle those subtle details into the film, without being loud,” he says.

 Born and brought up in a household of film lovers in Kerala, Prasanth fell in love with cinema at a very young age.
 “My uncle is an amateur screen writer.
 I learned a great deal about cinema from him,” he says.
 Like most of the youngsters from his generation, he joined an engineering college after school.
 A self-taught filmmaker, he made a short film in 2012, and in 2015, started working on Athishayangalude Venal.